kutysam/kind-nginx-prom/README.md

 If there are version issues, feel free to modify the script to suit the tested version.

+If you would like to run an all-in-one-script, execute `./pre-reg-run-all.sh`.
+Once again, this is only tested on ubuntu 18.04 for now.

 ## Steps to run automated script

 Do note that all commands specified must be ran at the root of this directory.